Boone County 4-H Club Directory

 Sturgeon Goalseekers 4-H

-Meeting location: Sturgeon Youth Center (At fairgrounds and across from the middle school ball field)
+Regular meeting time: Second Monday of each month at 7:00 p.m.; Sturgeon Youth Center (at fairgrounds, across from the middle school ball field)

 Primary projects offered: Livestock (horse, beef, rabbit, goats), archery/shotgun, cake decorating, photography, sewing, foods, arts and crafts

 Major club activities: Halloween party in October and Highway Cleanup.
 Christmas dinner in December along with community projects for the elderly and local businesses.
 April another Highway Cleanup.
 June we participate at the Sturgeon Summer Fest.
 In July, members participate at the Boone County Fair and the club has a picnic and water game party.
 We have demonstrations throughout the year at our monthly meetings along with different programs from speakers.